The Health Benefits Of Kale: Does Kale Live Up To The Hype?

 Kale For Eye Health Explained

 The common thought regarding vegetables that are effective for protecting and regulating eye health is that carrots are the way to go – but this isn’t necessarily true.
 Recently, studies have shown that green and yellow fruits and vegetables are more effective at preventing oxidative damage on the retina.
-This is one of the most common ailments that can affect our eyesight as they contain high levels of two nutrients that are specifically attributed to eye health.
+This is one of the most common ailments that can affect our eyesight.
+They contain high levels of two nutrients that specifically attribute to eye health.

 These nutrients are lutein and zeaxanthin which ultimately help with preventing the oxidative damage that occurs on the retina as well as decreasing the risk for AMD or Age-related Macula Degeneration – the leading cause of poor eyesight and even blindness in the US today.
-Mineral zinc, beta-carotene, and antioxidants, in general, have all been linked to preventing AMD and should be used in conjunction with a steady helping of kale to ensure that your eyes function at their best for the longest period of time possible.
+Mineral zinc, beta-carotene, and antioxidants, in general, links to preventing AMD.and should work in conjunction with a steady helping of kale to ensure that your eyes function at their best for the longest period of time possible.

 How To Get Your Kids To Eat Kale: Kale Smoothie Recipe